The voices around me

 There is a whole branch of psychology dedicated to studying humans in social environment.
 After all man is a social animal, isn’t he?

 Everything about us is affected by the voices of people around us.
-The way we dress (I dare you to wear an Indian dress to a nightclub), the way we speak (the overly emphasised accent or the deep desire to use English), the way we write (using the blasted sms lingo) is all done for those voices.
+The way we dress (I dare you to wear an Indian dress to a nightclub), the way we speak (the overly emphasised accent or the deep desire to use English), the way we write etc. is all done for those voices.

-Let’s observe people in a party (I am hopeless, aren’t I?).
+Let’s observe people in a party.
 There are people you would find sitting in one corner.
 They are shy and probably anxious.
 And there are people who are loud and are life of the party.
 Both these people are affected by the voices around them.
 The anxious ones tend to withdraw to themselves for the fear of being laughed at while the loud ones are just louder for the fear of not being laughed at.

 I saw a young man who had suddenly withdrawn himself from his friends and stopped going to parties and socials.
 Why?
 “Too much pressure”, he said.
 “I am supposed to be the clown of our group, the life of the party.
 Everyone looks at me to start the fun.
 I really feel scared of not living upto their expectations.
 What if one day they find me boring?”
 Poor guy, no one realizes how the voices around him were affecting him too.